openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

    module
    nonterminal

+Lexical and syntactic grammars are defined as a range of productions.
+Each
+production:

-Lexical and syntactic grammars are defined as a range of productions, each comprised of an abstract symbol (*nonterminal*) as its left-hand side, and a sequence of one or more *nonterminal* and *terminal* symbols as its *right-hand side*.
-Each production includes the ':' character as a separator between the left-hand and the right-hand sides, and the ';' character as its end marker.
+- Is comprised of an abstract symbol (*nonterminal*) as its left-hand side, and a sequence of one or more *nonterminal* and *terminal* symbols as its *right-hand side*.
+- Includes the ':' character as a separator between the left-hand and the right-hand sides, and the ';' character as the end marker.

 .. index::
    lexical grammar